Subgradient Regularized Multivariate Convex Regression at Scale: Primal and Dual Formulations

 Unlike the primal~\eqref{eqn:main-primal}, the dual problem~\eqref{eqn:main-dual} is amenable to proximal gradient methods~\cite{nesterov2018lectures,beck2009fast} (PGD).
 Other gradient based methods like accelerated proximal gradient methods (APG) \cite{beck2009fast,nesterov2018lectures}, the limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) method~\cite{liu1989limited} (for example), may also be used; and they work well in our numerical experience.

 However, every iteration of PGD requires computing the gradient $\nabla L(\M{\lambda}) \in \mathbb{R}^{n(n-1)}$.
 While an unstructured gradient computation will cost $O(n^4)$, exploiting the structure of $\M{A}, \M{B}$, this cost can be reduced to $O(n^2d)$, allowing us to scale these algorithms for instances with $n \approx 3,000$.
 Such matrix-vector multiplications can be used to estimate $\sigma$ via the power method or backtracking line-search~\cite{beck2009fast}.
-Under the Lipschitz continuity of $\nabla L$, the standard sublinear convergence rate $O(1/t)$ holds \cite{beck2009fast}.
-With additional strong convexity assumption, PGD converges at a linear rate \cite{nesterov2013gradient}.
-Although $L(\bm\lambda)$ is not strongly convex, it satisfies the Polyak-{\L}ojasiewicz condition \cite{karimi2016linear,necoara2018linear} under which it enjoys a linear convergence rate.
+When $L$ is $\sigma$-smooth, PGD enjoys a standard sublinear convergence rate $O(1/t)$~\cite{beck2009fast}.
+With an additional strong convexity assumption PGD is known to converge at a linear rate \cite{nesterov2013gradient}.
+Note $L(\bm\lambda)$ is not strongly convex.
+However, $L(\bm\lambda)$ satisfies the Polyak-{\L}ojasiewicz condition \cite{karimi2016linear,necoara2018linear} under which PGD converges at a linear rate.
+We note more general convergence results under error bound conditions can be found in~\cite{luo1992linear,luo1993error,li1995error, bolte2017error}.